 - Sesame seeds

-You may be more at risk for food allergies if you have a history of eczema or other types of allergies, including hay fever.
+You may be more likely to get food allergies if you have had eczema or other types of allergies, like hay fever.

 Food Allergy Symptoms